SUNY Downstate Health Sciences University

 Finally Dr. Lazzaro's efforts expanded and strengthened the residency program at SUNY Downstate which is now one of the largest programs in the country and provides exceptional training to future leaders in the field of Ophthalmology.

-Dr. John Danias was appointed interim Chairman in May 2017 and is currently leading the department.
+Dr. John Danias was appointed Chairman in October 2019 and is currently leading the department.
 As a clinician-scientist his goals are to expand the national and international reputation of Ophthalmology at SUNY Downstate in clinical care, research and training building on the current strengths of the Department.
 These are the diverse group of outstanding physicians that make up our faculty, the tremendous community that we serve and our commitment to excellence in providing eye care, advancing the envelope of knowledge in the field of vision and training the next generation of leaders in ophthalmology.